manthanabc/OS-Course-Project/README.md

-virtual machine consists of 400 bytes of ram split into 100 words (ram is a word (4byte) addresible) the machine consists of a single 4 byte general purpose register R Refer Readme.md in phase1 branch to view compiling/ running instructions
+virtual machine consists of 400 bytes of ram split into 100 words (ram is a word (4byte) addresible) the machine consists of a single 4 byte general purpose register R Refer Readme.md in phase1 branch to view compiling/ running instructions.